1. Conversational Voice AI in 2026

 Building production-ready voice agents is complicated.
 Many elements are non-trivial to implement from scratch.
 If you build voice AI apps, you'll likely rely on a framework for many of the things discussed in this document.
 But we think it's useful to understand how the pieces fit together, whether you are building them all from scratch or not.

-This guide was directly inspired by Sean DuBois' open-source book WebRTC For the Curious.
+This guide was inspired by Sean DuBois' open-source book WebRTC For the Curious.
 That book has helped numerous developers get up to speed with WebRTC since it was first released four years ago.[3]

-2. Pipecat is currently the most widely used voice AI framework, with teams at NVIDIA, Google, and hundreds of startups leveraging and contributing to the codebase.
+The voice AI code examples in this document use the Pipecat open source framework.[4]
+Pipecat is the most widely used voice AI framework, with teams at AWS and NVIDIA, all of the large AI labs, Fortune 500 companies like ServiceNow, and thousands of startups, scale-ups, and individual developers leveraging and contributing to the codebase.

 We've tried to give general advice in this document, rather than recommend commercial products and services.
 Where we highlight specific vendors, we do so because they are used by a large percentage of voice AI developers.